Conducting tablespace management

 USER_INDEXES PPM tablespace.
 DBAs can change the tablespaces used by PPM Database DMS, for example, to save DB disk space by compressing documents contents, or by tuning tablespace-level settings that would provide better performance for their specific usage pattern.

 When using PPM External Database DMS, there is no specific tablespaces instruction when the tables are created in the external schema.
 Tables are automatically created if not existing at the beginning of the migration process, when testing connection to the new DMS system.

-Tablespaces customizations are supported for both PPM Database DMS and PPM External Database DMS, but Micro Focus advises that you do such customizations before the migration is started, so that all data is stored in the intended tablespace as migration proceeds.
+Tablespaces customizations are supported for both PPM Database DMS and PPM External Database DMS, it is advised that you do such customizations before the migration is started, so that all data is stored in the intended tablespace as migration proceeds.

 Changing the Tablespaces of the Documents Contents

 Most of the space consumed by PPM (External) Database DMS in the database is used to store the documents contents (the actual attachment files).
 These contents are stored under their binary form in two BLOB columns:

 KNTA_DOCUMENT_TIP_CONTENTS.DOC_CONTENT, to store the latest version (i.e. tip version) of each file.